pkdindustries/soulshack/README.md

     // |____/   \___/   \__,_| |_| |____/  |_| |_|  \__,_|  \___| |_|\_\
     //  .  .  .  because  real  people  are  overrated

-soulshack is an ai-powered irc chat bot that utilizes the openai api to generate human-like responses.
+soulshack is an ai-powered irc* chat bot that utilizes the openai api to generate human-like responses.

+*...and discord

 ## features